makrai/notes/huang2104-whiten-sent-embed.md

     (Li+ 2020; Zhang+ 2020; Mu and Viswanath, 2018)
-  * not: some works propose weighted average word embeddings based on word features (Arora+ 2017; Ethayarajh, 2018; Yang+ 2019; Wang and Kuo, 2020) hE, these approaches need further training or additional features, which limits the direct applications of sentence embeddings in real-world scenarios
+  * not: some works propose weighted average word embeddings based on word features (Arora+ 2017; Ethayarajh, 2018; Yang+ 2019; Wang and Kuo, 2020)
+    * hE, these approaches need further training or additional features, which limits the direct applications of sentence embeddings in real-world scens
 * concurrent to this work, Su+ (2021) also explored whitening sentence embed, released to arXiv one week before our paper
   * Jianlin Su, Jiarun Cao, Weijie Liu, and Yangyiwen Ou